DeepMind Health inks another 5-year NHS app deal in face of ongoing controversy

 He also confirmed there are no wider agreements with the company — such at the Royal Free’s MoU.
 But he declined to disclose anything about the commercial arrangement wth DeepMind.

-“No,” said Lewis.
-“We’re not at liberty to discuss the commercial detail of the contract.”
+“We’re not at liberty to discuss the commercial detail of the contract,” said Lewis.

-And commercial terms have been redacted from the ISA uploaded to DeepMind’s website…
+Commercial terms have been redacted from the ISA uploaded to DeepMind’s website:

 On this, a DeepMind spokeswoman told us: “The contract is minimally redacted… I believe it would be up to the trust if they wish to disclose any further commercial information.”